betrybe/manual-arquiteto-moderno/chapter_02.md

 The next step in our journey is to decide where to start.
 In my experience I’ve seen three common patterns repeating:

 - **Start new functionalities as separated services**: this is usually recommended if you can afford to maintain the monolith as it is.
-New services will not solve the already existing problems, but it will help your developer teams to get used to working with a microservice mindset.
+New services will not solve the already existing problems, but they will help your developer teams to get used to working with a microservice mindset.
 - **Split existing functionality out of the monolith** (and slowly deprecate the old code): if you have pressing issues with the monolith you can evaluate branching off some of the functionality outside into a new service.
 This might solve some of your existing problems, but it will not bring any business value immediately.
 It also adds to the complexity of the day-to-day operations as you might end up running two solutions for the same problem over a long period of time.
 This can also be used to understand how complex and costly a core rearchitecture can be.
 - **Rearchitect the core of the platform as microservices** (to tackle existing problems): Sooner or later, if you are experiencing problems maintaining and scaling your Monolith, you will need to rethink and redesign the core bits of your platform, making sure that you focus on solving the current scalability and maintenance problems.
 This can be a costly initiative, but it can be done in complete isolation from your production environments.
 Several times I’ve seen how this is done as a Proof of Concept to demonstrate that is actually possible and also to make sure that your team members understand the implications from a business (advantages) and technical point of view (new tech stack, new tools).